 - Propeller types and propeller preflight

 - Pneumatic system backups and redundancies

 - How to recognize signs of pneumatic system failure

 California Aeronautical University

-CAU prepares students for exciting careers in aviation.
-Serving students from all over the country, the University offers professional pilot degree programs and other aviation-related training programs from its unparalleled purpose-built flight training facility at Meadows International Airport in Bakersfield, California, as well as its Flight Center locations in Oxnard and San Diego, California.
-The University has developed career opportunities for its graduates with airlines across the nation, and offers financial aid and scholarships to those who qualify.
-For information, visit www.calaero.edu or call (661) 615-5915.
+California Aeronautical University (CAU) prepares students for exciting careers in aviation.
+Serving students from all over the country, the University offers pilot degree programs and other aviation-related training programs from its unparalleled purpose-built flight training facility at Meadows Field International Airport in Bakersfield, California as well its new campus in the Greater Phoenix area at Falcon Field.
+CAU also has Flight Training Center locations in Ventura and San Diego County and has developed career opportunities for its graduates with regional airlines and charter operations across the nation.
+CAU offers financial aid and scholarships for those who qualify.
+For more information visit CALERO.EDU or call (866)438-5610.